ArrogantBeggar/qmk_firmware/keyboards/lets_split/keymaps/normacos/readme.md

 Some Norman layout keys were placed on different layers and different positions based on available space and preference.

-Macros:
+Macros (in alphabetical order):
+- Chrome opens Chrome through Spotlight Search
+- ClrEnd clears Terminal line from cursor up to end of line
+- ClrHom clears Terminal line from beginning of line up to cursor
 - CtlEsc sends Escape when tapped, and Control when held.
-- SftEnt sends Enter when tapped, and Shift when held.
 - Lock locks the computer
-- Slack opens Slack through Spotlight Search
-- Term opens Terminal through Spotlight Search
-- Spot opens Spotify through Spotlight Search
-- Chrome opens Chrome through Spotlight Search
+- Log opens the 'Log Work' modal on Atlassian's Jira web client
+- Min hides and minimizes all windows
 - OutLk opens Microsoft Outlook through Spotlight Search
 - ScnSht allows the user to take a screenshot of a selected portion of the screen
-- ClrHom clears Terminal line from beginning of line up to cursor
-- ClrEnd clears Terminal line from cursor up to end of line
+- Search activates Terminal Reverse Search Command History
+- SftEnt sends Enter when tapped, and Shift when held.
 - ShHome moves Terminal cursor to beginning of line
 - ShEnd moves Terminal cursor to end of line
+- Slack opens Slack through Spotlight Search
+- Spot opens Spotify through Spotlight Search
+- Teams opens Microsoft Teams through Spotlight Search
-- Search activates Terminal Reverse Search Command History
+- Term opens Terminal through Spotlight Search
-- Log opens the 'Log Work' modal on Atlassian's Jira web client
-- UpDir moves working directory to its parent

-All macros that make use of the SEND_STRING command have a 100 millisecond delay between steps so the OS/app catch up.
+All macros that make use of the SEND_STRING command have a 100 millisecond delay between steps so the OS/app catches up.
-Any and all empty keys shown below will be set eventually, and do nothing as of the time of this writing.
+Any and all empty keys below may or may not be set in time, and do nothing as of the time of this writing.